scherzoq/Prosper-IT-Live-Project/README.md

 I worked in conjunction with other team members who were implementing the same helper method to allow production photos to be added in other parts of the website.
 This allowed for more synchronized, consistent code.

-The Edit method for the Cast Member controller required that I add logic to account for whether or not the photo was edited or left unchanged whenever the Edit method was called:
+The Edit method for the Cast Member controller required that I add logic to account for whether or not the photo was edited or left unchanged whenever the Edit method was called, and as a result of this, I also needed to make tweaks to other parts of the method:

 	[HttpPost]
         [ValidateAntiForgeryToken]